fusiongyro/lbac/tutor7.md

 language, since after all it's the  part  closest to the user.
 I have a particular structure in mind for the scanner  to  be  used with  KISS.
 It fits the look &  feel  that  I  want  for  that language.
-But it may not work at  all  for  the  language YOU'RE cooking  up,  so  in this one case I feel that it's important for you to know your options.
+But it may not work at  all  for  the  language _you're_ cooking  up,  so  in this one case I feel that it's important for you to know your options.

 So I'm going to depart, again, from my  usual  format.
 In this session we'll be getting  much  deeper  than usual into the basic theory of languages and  grammars.
-I'll  also be talking about areas OTHER than compilers in  which  lexical  scanning  plays an important role.
+I'll  also be talking about areas _other_ than compilers in  which  lexical  scanning  plays an important role.
 Finally, I will show you  some  alternatives for the structure of the lexical scanner.
 Then, and only  then, will we get back to our parser  from  the last installment.
-Bear with me ...
-I think you'll find it's worth the wait.
+Bear with me… I think you'll find it's worth the wait.
 In fact, since scanners have many applications  outside  of  compilers,  you may well find this to be the most useful session for you.

-## LEXICAL SCANNING
+## Lexical Scanning

 Lexical scanning is the process of scanning the  stream  of input characters and separating it  into  strings  called tokens.
 Most